-If data are missing for the primary endpoint because patients do not attend for follow up at 3 months then for the primary analysis the missing data will be dealt with using multiple imputation by chained equations.
+Missing data will be dealt with using multiple imputation by chained equations.
 Results will be combined using Rubin's rules.
 Data will be assumed to be missing at random (MAR), in essence the data available for patients before they drop out will be used to predict the endpoint.
-Whilst there is no planned research visit between surgery and the post-operative visit at 3 months, it is likely that patients will attend standard NHS visits following surgery.
-Visual acuity data will be extracted from patient records for patients who fail to attend their 3-month assessment.
 The imputation will be performed following a pre-specified procedure and conducted separately by trial group.
 Reasons for missingness may be important and these will be investigated using logistic regression of covariates on an indicator of missingness.
-Sensitivity analysis will investigate the validity of the missing completely at random assumption.
+Sensitivity analysis will investigate the validity of the missing at random assumption.